 By the SMU Social Media Team

-With almost 70,000 applications received by Singapore universities last year, getting into a school of your dreams might seem a tad daunting.
+With over 70,000 applications received by Singapore universities, getting into a school of your dreams might seem a tad daunting.
 However, besides aiming for brilliant grades, there are also other ways to increase your chances.
 Here are a few insider tips for gaining an edge over fellow applicants:

 1. Ensure you have all required academic information organised and prepared